Unity-Technologies/com.unity.multiplayer.docs/docs/getting-started/connection-approval.md

 - **Payload**: any additional user defined connection data

 ### NetworkManager.ConnectionApprovalResponse
 This is how the connection approval response is formed by user code.
-This class contains all of the connection approval response required to authorize or reject a player attempting to connect.
+On the server side, this class contains all of the connection approval response information  required to either authorize or reject a player attempting to connect.
 It also contains additional properties to further define:
+- **Approved**: When `true` the player is approved and `false` the player is denied.
+- **CreatePlayerObject**: When `true` the server will spawn a player prefab for the connecting player.
+The default player prefab is defined in NetworkManager.
+In order to specify a player prefab other than the default use the `PlayerPrefabHash` property.
 - **PlayerPrefabHash**: The type of player prefab to use for the authorized player (_if this is null it uses the default `NetworkManager` defined player prefab_)
 - **Position** and **Rotation**: The position and rotation of the player when spawned
 - **Pending**: Provides the ability to mark the approval "pending" to delay the authorization until other user-specific code finishes the approval process.